wir3z/hubitat/owntracks-hubitat/README.md

 	- This will prevent devices from being 'non-present' if currently connected to these WiFi access points.

 The defaults for the rest of these settings should be sufficient for verifying operation.
+- Restore Defaults
+	- Resets the settings to the recommended defaults
 - Enable high accuracy reporting when location is between region radius and this value:
 	- When a user is between the home geofence radius and this radius, the app will switch the user to use high accuracy/high frequency reporting to ensure presence triggers operate correctly.
 - High accuracy reporting is used for home region only when selected, all regions if not selected: